Chinese Gift Taboos

 4. Shoes ()

 If you haven't caught on by now, a lot of gift taboos are a result of wordplay leading to bad luck.
 The same is true of shoes, pronounced xíe ()—the same as the word , or evil, in chinese.
-This isn't the strictest taboo, but it can be a sign of bad luck, so you may be better off gifting a different article of or an accessory—try a purse or a nice coat, instead.
+This isn't the strictest taboo, but it can be a sign of bad luck, so you may be better off gifting a different article of clothing or an accessory—try a purse or a nice coat, instead.

 Chinese Gift Taboos-5